CallsyAI/ai-openapi/README.md

 ## How It Works

-1. **Template Processing**: Handlebars renders the AI prompt with your codebase-specific guidance
+1. **Template Processing**: Handlebars renders the AI prompt with your codebase-specific guidance.
-2. **AI Analysis**: Claude AI reads your API route files
+2. **AI Analysis**: Claude AI reads your API route files.
-3. **Schema Extraction**: Extracts types, validation logic, and response structures
+3. **Schema Extraction**: Extracts types, validation logic, and response structures.
-4. **Route Mapping**: Maps routes to OpenAPI paths
+4. **Route Mapping**: Maps routes to OpenAPI paths.
-5. **Documentation Generation**: Creates schema and route JSON files
+5. **Documentation Generation**: Creates schema and route JSON files.
-6. **Validation**: Builds and validates the final OpenAPI spec
+6. **Validation**: Builds and validates the final OpenAPI spec.
-7. **Self-Correction**: If validation fails, AI automatically fixes issues (max 5 retries)
+7. **Self-Correction**: If validation fails, AI automatically fixes issues (max 5 retries).
+8. **Framework and Language agnostic**: You can use this tool to generate documentation for any language or any framework!

 ## Cost